 - You started puberty early, at age 11 or younger

-- You have heavy bleeding during periods (menorrhagia)
+- You bleed heavily during periods (menorrhagia)

 - You have irregular menstrual bleeding (metrorrhagia)

 - You have a family history of menstrual cramps (dysmenorrhea)

 - You smoke

 Menstrual cramps don't cause other medical complications, but they can interfere with school, work and social activities.